123p10/isidore/README.md

     * No stupid operators like << or >>
 5. Functions should be able to return multiple values, not by pass by reference in parameters.
 6. Semicolons should be placed at end of every non block statement to clarify end of statement.
+7. Global mutable variables have no use in modern programs.
+    * Global constants are acceptable and important for code readibility